what is a wicker?

 A hereditary disease unique to wickerbeasts is known as Sphinx Syndrome.
 This disease is where a wickerbeast will be born hairless and deaf.
 Sphinx Syndrome wickers can be born with horns but the horns are typically small or will break easily.

-The appearance of one with SS is that of pale, wrinkled skin.
+The appearance of one with sphinx is that of pale, wrinkled skin.
 If a wicker manages to make it to adulthood with this disease it will require additional aid for their quality of life.
 Sphinx syndrome wickers will benefit to have hearing aides, heavy duty armor and weaponry, and communicate via sign language.
 These wickers are able to have young, but the chances of one being born with the disease increases by 25%.

 Berserker's Disease is one while unique to wickerbeasts.
 The disease develops as a result of years of malnutrition from famine-like conditions.
 Due to a wicker beast's headstrong nature, Berserker's Disease can exacerbate this into constant aggression accompanied with: poor cognitive skills, mania, and loss of sleep.